The World Is Still Beautiful: Manga

+Written and illustrated by Dai Shiina, The World Is Still Beautiful started with three one-shots published in Hakusensha's shōjo manga magazine Hana to Yume on March 5 and June 5, 2009, and September 5, 2011, respectively.
+It started its regular serialization in the magazine on December 20, 2011, and finished on May 20, 2020.
+Hakusensha collected its chapters in 25 tankōbon volumes, released from December 20, 2011, to August 20, 2020.

+Volumes

 Anime

-Produced by Nippon Television, VAP, Hakusensha and Pierrot, the series is directed by Hajime Kamegaki, with Shinzō Fujita handling series composition, Ichirō Uno designing the characters and Kousuke Yamashita composing the music.
-The series aired on Nippon TV between April 6 and June 29, 2014.

-The opening theme is "BEAUTIFUL WORLD" by Joanna Koike, while the ending theme "PROMISE" and the insert song "Amefurashi no Uta: Beautiful Rain" (アメフラシの歌 ～Beautiful Rain～) performed by Rena Maeda.
+A 12-episode anime television series adaptation, produced by Nippon Television, VAP, Hakusensha and Pierrot, aired on Nippon TV from April 6 to June 29, 2014.
+It was directed by Hajime Kamegaki, with Shinzō Fujita handling series composition, Ichirō Uno designing the characters, and Kousuke Yamashita composing the music.
+The opening theme is "Beautiful World" by Joanna Koike, while the ending theme "Promise" and the insert song "Amefurashi no Uta: Beautiful Rain" (アメフラシの歌 ～Beautiful Rain～) performed by Rena Maeda.
 "Farewell Rain" in episode 12, sung by Nike's grandmother is performed by Chisa Yokoyama.